silicium14/peertube_index/README.md

 ## TODO
 ### Features
+- Display the number of results, and a message if there is no result / Explain ordering of results
+- Respect `/robots.txt`?
+- Seed status storage with known instance hosts list
+- Scan loop optimization + scheme detection: check node compatibility with Nodeinfo
 - Logo and home page link on search page
 - SEO metadata
 - Bigger title
-- Display the number of results, and a message if there is no result / Explain ordering of results
 - Monitoring: Node Exporter on the host + documentation in infrastructure/SETUP.md, Dashboard -
 - Error reporting
 - Home page link on every page
 - Search bar icon also a button?
 - Video title truncated if too long
 - Thumbnails placeholder during loading OR pagination
-- Respect `/robots.txt`?
 - Handle instance timezone if such a thing exists?
 - Monitor invalid document errors by instance version to ensure that our validation still works correctly for new versions
-- Scan metrics
-- Seed status storage with known instance hosts list
-- Scan loop optimization: check node compatibility with Nodeinfo
 - Rate limiting
 - Better looking error and not found pages
 - Status frontend